Spin Doctors: History

 Featuring new guitarist Krizan, Spin Doctors released You've Got to Believe in Something in May 1996.
 It produced the single and video "She Used to Be Mine".
 They performed on the Late Show with David Letterman and did some touring, with Ivan Neville joining the band on keyboards.
 During this period, Spin Doctors contributed the theme song to Seasons 2 and 3 of the television show Spin City.
 After touring wrapped up in the fall of 1996, Krizan eventually left the band, for reasons that remain relatively unknown.
 He was replaced by Israeli musician Eran Tabib after auditioning nearly 200 candidates.
 You've Got to Believe in Something did not live up to previous album sales, selling only 75,000 copies.
 Epic dropped the band in 1996.

 In 1998, Spin Doctors signed to Uptown/Universal and released Here Comes the Bride in June 1999.
-During the recording of Here Comes the Bride, Mark White left the band.
+During the recording of the album, Mark White left the band.
 The bass tracks on the album were finished by original band member Aaron Comess.
-During the tour supporting Here Comes the Bride, Barron lost his voice due to a rare acute form of vocal cord paralysis that severely affected his ability to talk, let alone sing.
-He was told he had a 50:50 chance of ever talking or singing normally again.
+During the tour supporting the album, Barron lost his voice due to a rare acute form of vocal cord paralysis that severely affected his ability to talk and sing.
+He was told he had a 50/50 chance of ever talking or singing normally again.
 Keyboardist Ivan Neville also took over vocal duties for a few dates, but the band eventually cancelled the remainder of its tour.
 Barron's voice came back in early 2000 (first comeback [solo] shows in March 2000), at which point he began performing with his band and the Give Daddy Five.
 Barron undertook what he calls "a journeyman songwriting experience", composing tunes with Blues Traveler's John Popper and with former BMI executive Jeff Cohen.